 Legislation Overview of obligations Protection of the Environment Operations Act 1997 (POEO Act) The POEO Act sets the statutory framework for managing water pollution in NSW, including establishing the licensing scheme for major industrial premises and a range of water pollution offences and penalties.
-Under S120 it is an offence to pollute water (including groundwater) except in accordance with the conditions of an EPL. groundwater) except in accordance with the conditions of an EFE.
+Under S120 it is an offence to pollute water (including groundwater) except in accordance with the conditions of an EPL.
 Protection of the Environment Operations (General) Regulation 2022 The POEO General Regulation provides for the administration of the licensing scheme.
 Water Act 2014 It is an offence to interfere with sub-surface water or obstruct its flow except in accordance with the Water Act or the written satisfaction of the Ministerial Corporation.
 Contaminated Land Management Act 1997 (CLM Act) The CLM Act establishes a process for investigating and (where appropriate) remediating land that EPA considers to be significantly contaminated.